Witold Kieżun: World War II

-After Germany invaded Poland on 1 September 1939, which launched the Second World War, 17-year-old Witold Kieżun was taken prisoner by the German army on 17 September, but managed to escape from the POW convoy and was hidden by a local farmer in an empty barrel.
+After Germany invaded Poland on 1 September 1939, which launched World War II, 17-year-old Witold Kieżun was taken prisoner by the German army on 17 September, but managed to escape from the POW convoy and was hidden by a local farmer in an empty barrel.
 After his escape, Witold returned to German-occupied Warsaw and moved back to Żoliborz with his mother.
 During that time the Kieżuns were providing shelter to their aunt Irena Kiełmuciowa, who was of Jewish descent, and to Witold's Catholic maternal cousin Leon Gieysztor.
 In 1940 Leon Gieysztor was arrested by Germans during a "Łapanka" (Roundup), and sent to Auschwitz concentration camp, where Leon died in December 1940.

 During the first years of Nazi German occupation after Poland's defeat, Witold jobbed as a glass-cutter and was a student of the Technical Vocational School (formerly an engineering school, which had been transformed into a vocational school by the German occupation regime, as Germans had banned higher education for Poles).
 One of Witold's classmates was Jan Bytnar, codename "Rudy", a prominent member of the Polish Scouting Resistance.
 Among Witold's lecturers was Professor Huber.
 Kieżun graduated from a vocational school in 1943.
 In 1942 Kieżun enrolled in the Law School of the secret Warsaw Underground University, where he completed the first year of curriculum before the clandestine program was interrupted by the Warsaw uprising in 1944.

 From 1939 onwards Witold Kieżun participated in the Polish resistance movement in World War II.
 From 1944 Witold's apartment in Żoliborz served as a weapon storage location of the Home Army.
 Witold actively participated in the Warsaw uprising throughout its duration, under the code name "Wypad", serving in the special combat unit "Harnaś" at the rank of Second Lieutenant.
 In August 1944 Witold Kieżun was awarded the Cross of Valour, amongst other things for taking 14 German soldiers captive and securing 14 rifles and 2000 rounds of ammunition.
 On 23 September 1944 Witold Kieżun was decorated with Poland's highest military order Virtuti Militari personally by Commander in Chief Tadeusz Bor-Komorowski.
 After the capitulation of the uprising on 3 October, Witold became prisoner of war, but once again managed to escape from a prisoner convoy.
-Due to the near-complete destruction of Warsaw by the Germans following the defeat of the Warsaw Uprising, Witold relocated to Krakow using forged documents under the name of Jerzy Jezierza.
-In Krakow Witold reunited with his mother, who had escaped from destroyed Warsaw.
+Due to the near-complete destruction of Warsaw by the Germans following the defeat of the Warsaw Uprising, Witold relocated to Kraków using forged documents under the name of Jerzy Jezierza.
+In Krakv Witold reunited with his mother, who had escaped from destroyed Warsaw.